BlastSlimey/shapezipelago/README.md

 - Rework building overrides for future mod compatibility
 - Convert to TypeScript
 - Update archipelago.js to 2.0 (need fix for `structuredClone()`)
-- Store as many strings as possible in apworld in data subfolder
 - Rework shapesanity data transfer and processing

 ### Client QoL